 Telemedicine is here, and the promise of empowered healthcare is becoming a reality.
-But there are significant differences in the level of telehealth offered by providers.
+But there are significant differences in the levels of telehealth offered by providers.
 Understanding these differences is vital when implementing a long-term strategic plan for your patients and clients.

 There are three fundamental levels of remote care.
-Each progressive level offers exponentially more services and capabilities for your care population.
+Each progressive level offers exponentially more services and capabilities for your targeted care population.

 Level 1 – Remote Communication

 We have had the ability to place a phone call for generations, and texting is the new norm.
 But more recently, healthcare has incorporated HIPAA-compliant video conferencing as a remote communication option.